ishtms/learn-nodejs-hard-way/Readme.md

 ...
 ```

 You could do something like this too, and that’s totally fine.
-But instead, I chose a different, using a utility class `LogLevel` which encapsulates all log levels within a class, you create a clear namespace for these constants.
+But instead, I chose a different method i.e using a utility class `LogLevel` which encapsulates all log levels within a class, you create a clear namespace for these constants.
 This helps avoid potential naming conflicts with other variables or constants in your application.
 There’s more to this!

 You will see another powerful feature by using this method, in a bit.